koppen/mentalized/source/_posts/2016-12-19-email-avatars.markdown

 - technology
 ---

-E-mail is great, but making your email stand out among the other attention-seeking items in your recipients inbox can be hard.
+Email is great, but making your email stand out among the other attention-seeking items in your recipients inbox can be hard.
 One way to increase recognizability is to add a profile picture or avatar to your email.

 <!--more-->